iomete/iom-docs/docs/user-guide/global-spark-settings.md

 ## Add config

-To add new configuration item click to `Add config` button.
-You can remove a config item you want by clicking `Remove` button.
-After configuring all necessary Spark settings, click `Save changes`.

 To add a new configuration item, click on the `Add config` button.
 If you want to remove a configuration item, simply click on the <Trash size={20} /> button.
 Once you have configured all the necessary Spark settings, click on `Save changes`.

 <Img src="/img/user-guide/global-spark-settings/save.png" alt="Save spark setting" />